 Apart from large open showers, how is 2020 any different in respect to an open concept floor plan?
 We are now bringing the tub into our shower space.
 Not only will this layout make your space appear larger than it is, but it will create increased accessibility and reduce the chances that water makes it into your walkway.

-For your new bathroom, contact Atlas Plumbing at (702) 819-7137!
-From installing your new water conscious toilet to creating a plumbing plan around your designed layout—we can help you achieve the bathroom of your dreams.
+For your new bathroom, contact Atlas Plumbing at (702) 819-7137 or online!
+From installing your new water-conscious toilet to creating a plumbing plan around your designed layout—we can help you achieve the bathroom of your dreams.